 While blueberries have blue or purple skin, the color of the inside flesh can be very different.
 Do you remember what color the inside was the last time you bit a blueberry?
-Chances are high it was not blue or purple.
+Chances are high; it was not blue or purple.
 What was it then?
 Green, yellow, or white?

 Blue, purple, green, yellow, white, what?

-On the other hand, there is a variety of lowbush blueberries that have a dark blue or purple inside out.
+On the other hand, a variety of lowbush blueberries have a dark blue or purple inside out.
 These blueberries are grown wild in Northern European forests and are also known as bilberries.
 The inside color of wild blueberries is as dark as their skin and is so intense that just a few berries can give a beautiful color to your desserts, smoothies, pastries, or teeth.
 If interested, you can read more about the differences between wild bilberries and cultivated blueberries.

 What gives wild blueberries their color?

-Hope you enjoyed this blog post about the difference in the color of the inside between cultivated blueberries and wild blueberries (bilberries).
+We hope you enjoyed this blog post about the difference in the color of the inside between cultivated blueberries and wild blueberries (bilberries).
 If you have any questions or comments, please reach out to us on our social media channels:

 Thanks for reading!